paldepind/flyd/README.md

 ### Dependent streams

 Streams can depend on other streams.
 Instead of calling `stream` with a value as in the above examples we can pass it a function.
-The function calculates a value based on other streams and a new stream results.
+The function should calculate a value based on other streams which forms a new stream.
 Flyd automatically collects the streams dependencies and updates it whenever a dependency changes.

+This means that the `sum` function below will be called whenever `x` and `y` changes.
+You can think of dependent stream as streams that automatically listens/subscribes to their dependencies.

 ```javascript
 // Create two streams of numbers